papicella/cli-snyk-getting-started/README.md

 # Getting Started with Snyk CLI

 This guide is provided as a quick reference to getting started with Snyk CLI.
-We will use an existing repository during a set of tests we run showing how to perform common tasks with Snyk
+We will use an existing repository during a set of tests we run showing how to perform common tasks with the Snyk CLI

+_Note: This does not attempt to replace the Snyk Docs which go into far more details but instead aid in a quick start with the snyk CLI_

 ## Step 1 - Installing the CLI